JTH Tucson grounds with epic views of Saguaro National Park

 Sharing is caring!

-Tucson is a trendy, Mexican-infused town that lies in the Sonoran Desert of Arizona, surrounded by the iconic Saguaro cactus.
-In this Travel Guide we’ll share our travel tips for Tucson and how to best see the Saguaro National Park.
+Tucson is a trendy, Mexican-infused town that lies in the Sonoran Desert of Arizona, surrounded by the giant Saguaro cactus.
+In this Travel Guide we’ll share our travel tips for Tucson and how to best see the Saguaro National Park in southern Arizona, including the best time to visit Saguaro National Park, the hiking trails we did and the best road side stops for viewing the famous Saguaro Cacti.

-You can check out more from our Southwest USA road trip in our complete Blog here.
+You can check out more from our Southwest USA road trip.

 Tucson lies in the southern part of Arizona, in the United States, just an hour away from the Mexican border.
 As part of our road trip around the Southwest, we drove 6 hours from Joshua Tree to get to Tucson.